 There is likely to be an adoption fee; $50 dollars or so is not unusual.
 This fee covers things like shelter upkeep, heartworm treatment, and neutering or spaying.
 Still, this is a small price to pay considering that most of shelter workers are volunteers.
 And what can you say about foster homes?
 Those folks are downright saintly.

 Will Your New Pet Fit in?

 It is extremely important that your new dog (or cat) fit in.
 If you already have a pet and you are just adding to your menagerie, you should arrange a “meet and greet” where the animals can do the sniffing ritual; be sure they get along.

 Another consideration is whether you have small children.
 The shelter workers can sometimes tell you if the dog is child-compatible.
 However this is not always possible if the dog was a stray and its history is non-existent.

 Finally, it is important to have a backyard fence.
 This will ensure that your dog can run around and get exercise without escaping.
 This serves as a great addition to your home security as it provides a burglar disincentive.
 Some shelters insist on it when they screen your adoption request.

-My household has three rescue dogs, a rat terrier (Eddie), a dachshund mix (Sammie), and a border collie (Maggie).
+My household has four rescue dogs, a Rat Terrier (Eddie), a Dachshund mix (Sammie), a Southern Black Mouth Cur (Frankie), and a border collie (Maggie).
 They all get along famously.